phoenix-rtos/phoenix-rtos-ports/micropython/README.md

      * `07_os_Makefile.patch`- disabling `Werror` compilation flag and addition of arithmetic functions absent in `libphoenix`
      * `08_os_varia.patch` - missing defines corrections
      * `09_py_ifdefs.patch` - math related functions missing in `libphoenix` substitution in MicroPython code
+  * `exp_prefabs` - prefabricated files with expected output to some MicroPython tests.
+For most tests such files are generated using Python 3.10 or are provided by authors of MicroPython.
+Unfortunately there are some cases in which MicroPython 1.15 is incompatible with newer versions of CPython.
+For these tests expected outputs were generated manually using MicroPython 1.15 installed on standard Unix system